Team-ARC/face-the-music/README.md

 # Face The Music

 Face The Music is a video game that uses music to teach players about climate change on Earth.
 Our game brings NASA Earth data to a wider audience, helping raise awareness for one of the most important issues of our time.
-Try it yourself at https://face-the-music.netlify.app!
+Try it yourself at https://face-the-music.netlify.app, or watch this 30-second video:

 [<img width="972" alt="thumbnail" src="https://img.youtube.com/vi/tsQ6HtsB79w/maxresdefault.jpg">
 ](https://www.youtube.com/watch?v=tsQ6HtsB79w)

 ## Challenge Background